 Microsoft Azure Cosmos DB provides low latency and can offer sub-5-MS response time.

-- Azure Virtual network is your own isolated network in Azure cloud, it is like LAN on your on-premise.
+- Azure Virtual Network is your own isolated network in the Azure cloud, it is like LAN on your on-premise.

 - Each virtual network is associated with1 region.

-- Subnet is used to isolate public resources from private resources within Azure Virtual Network.
+- A subnet is used to isolate public resources from private resources within Azure Virtual Network.

-- All subnet (Private or Public) in a single virtual network (VNet) can communicate with each other.
+- All subnets (Private or Public) in a single virtual network (VNet) can communicate with each other.

-- Network peering is possible to connect resources in different Azure Virtual Networks (In different Azure region as well).
+- Network peering is possible to connect resources in different Azure Virtual Networks (In different Azure regions as well).

 - Network Security Group (NSG) is an internal Firewall inside Azure Virtual Network.
-It allow/ block traffic based on IP address and Port.
-NSG can restrict traffic between resources, it can allow Database access only to a Web Servers from outside world.
+It allows/blocks traffic based on IP address and Port.
+NSG can restrict traffic between resources, it can allow Database access only to Web Servers from the outside world.

 - NSG is attached with subnet and network interface.

-- Azure Firewall is a managed, centralized network firewall-as-a-service, it is in outside of Azure Virtual Network.
+- Azure Firewall is a managed, centralized network firewall-as-a-service, it is outside of Azure Virtual Network.

 - Allowed in-traffic will automatically pass out-traffic in Azure Firewall.

-- One Azure Firewall can control traffic to multiple Azure Virtual Networks across multiple Azure subscription.
+- One Azure Firewall can control traffic to multiple Azure Virtual Networks across multiple Azure subscriptions.

-- Azure Express Route is a private and dedicated connection between Azure cloud and on-premise data center.
+- Azure Express Route is a private and dedicated connection between Azure cloud and an on-premise data centre.
 It gives high bandwidth with high security.

 Article available here – Networking in Azure

-- Basic protection and security is free in Azure cloud.
+- Basic protection and security are free in the Azure cloud.

 - Azure Sentinel detect threats and respond very fast with the help of AI.

-- To store access secrets such as API Keys, Password, Certificates we can use Azure Key Vault.
+- To store access secrets such as API Keys, passwords, and Certificates we can use Azure Key Vault.

-- Official definition by Microsoft – Azure Key Vault is a safeguard cryptographic keys and others secrets used by cloud apps and services.
+- Official definition by Microsoft – Azure Key Vault is a safeguard cryptographic keys and other secrets used by cloud apps and services.

 - Azure AD Identity Management helps us to manage identity and access available in Azure cloud.